stjordanis/TezosJ/README.md

 ## Disclaimer

 This software is at Alpha stage.
 It is currently experimental and is under development.
 Many features are not fully implemented yet.
-This version uses Tezos Alphanet.
+This version uses Tezos Betanet (caution!).

 ## Resources
 <!---